 Stake up zucchini and summer squash with a pole, and then as you harvest the fruit and remove the lower leaves you'll open up space to plant smaller crops underneath.

-Likewise, many larger plants like broccoli can be stripped of lower leaves once mature enough, to allow for other crops to be planted below.
+Likewise, many larger plants like broccoli and kale can be stripped of lower leaves once mature enough, to allow for other crops to be planted below.

 Espalier Trees and Shrubs